It was just me and Danny Grzywacz on the stage in the multipurpose room at T.E.C. Everyone else was out. Done. Kaput!

 Thanks to Google Alerts, I was delighted to find the one of Elizabethtown College’s Pinterest boards made it into the post “20 Best College Pin Board Ideas for Pinterest” over at SaveDelete.com.
 This is a blog I hadn’t seen before, so I also was happy to find new reading material.

 Hello!
 I’m Donna!

-Here, my goal is to help fellow marketers and creative writers as I share news, trends and tidbits about those things that keep my heart a flutter: social media, higher education, blogging, eCommerce, interactive marketing, creative writing and publishing.
+Here, my goal is to help fellow marketers and creative writers as I share news, trends and tidbits about those things that keep my heart a flutter: social media, content, story-telling, higher education, interactive marketing, creative writing and publishing.
 Thanks for reading and interacting!